Jobs in sport and exercise science – 9 to consider

 #7 Sports media professional

-Select the sports media major in our bachelor’s degree and you could share your passion for sport with an audience.
+Select the sports media major in our bachelor’s degree, and you could share your passion for sports with an audience.
 As a sports broadcaster, you’ll be the voice that brings sports events to life.
 As a sports journalist, you can craft compelling stories, report on game outcomes, and delve into the personal journeys of athletes.
-Or you could work in media and comms for a sports organisation, enhancing brand visibility, engaing with fans and securing press coverage.
+Or you could work in media and comms for a sports organisation, enhancing brand visibility, engaging with fans and securing press coverage.

 If you take on further study with a postgraduate qualification after your bachelor’s, you can open up these career opportunities